laurmaedje/laurmaedje.github.io/posts/types-and-context.md

 description: Some ideas on advancing Typst.
 ---

-This blog post discusses some ideas about we could make Typst simpler and more expressive.
+This blog post discusses some ideas about how we could make Typst simpler and more expressive.
 In particular, it talks about custom elements, types, introspection, and "get rules".

 ## Elements
 Typst has the concept of _elements_ that encode semantical entities in a